quackduck/uniclip/README.md

 Usage: uniclip [--secure/-s] [--debug/-d] [ <address> | --help/-h ]
 Examples:
-   uniclip                                   # start a new clipboard uniclip 192.168.86.24:53701               # join the clipboard at 192.168.86.24:53701 uniclip -d                                # start a new clipboard with debug output uniclip -d --secure 192.168.86.24:53701   # join the clipboard with debug output and enable encryption
+   uniclip                                   # start a new clipboard uniclip -p 53701                          # start a new clipboard on the provided port uniclip 192.168.86.24:53701               # join the clipboard at 192.168.86.24:53701 uniclip -d                                # start a new clipboard with debug output uniclip -d --secure 192.168.86.24:53701   # join the clipboard with debug output and enable encryption